swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 If enabling a feature communicates an intent to *enact* rules, adoption mode communicates an intent to *adopt* them.
-An immediate benefit of adoption mode is the capability to deliver source modifications that can be applied to preserve or improve the behavior of existing code whenever the feature provides for them.
+An immediate benefit of adoption mode is the capability to deliver source modifications that can be applied to preserve compatibility whenever a feature provides for them.

 This proposal will support the set of existing upcoming features that have mechanical migrations, as described in the [Automation](#automation) section.
-All future proposals that introduce a new upcoming feature and provide a mechanical migration are expected to support adoption mode and detail its behavior in the *Source compatibility* section of the proposal.
+All future proposals that intend to introduce an upcoming feature and provide for a mechanical migration should include an adoption mode and detail its behavior alongside the migration paths in the *Source compatibility* section.

 ## Detailed design

-Upcoming features that have mechanical migrations will support an adoption mode, which is a a new mode of building a project that will produce compiler warnings with attached fix-its that can be applied to preserve the behavior of the code when the upcoming feature is enabled.
-Adoption mode must not cause any new compiler errors, and the fix-its produced must preserve the source compatibility and behavior of the code.
+Upcoming features that have mechanical migrations will support an adoption mode, which is a new mode of building a project that will produce compiler warnings with attached fix-its that can be applied to preserve the behavior of the code once the upcoming feature is enacted.

+The action of enabling a previously disabled upcoming feature in adoption mode must not cause any new compiler errors or behavioral changes, and the fix-its produced must preserve compatibility.
+Compatibility here refers to both source and binary compatibility, as well as to behavior.
-Additionally, this action will have no effect if the mode is not supported for a given upcoming feature, i,e. because the upcoming feature does not have a mechanical migration.
+Additionally, this action will have no effect if the mode is not supported for a given upcoming feature, i.e., because the upcoming feature does not have a mechanical migration.
 A corresponding warning will be emitted in this case to avoid the false impression that the impacted source code is compatible with the feature.

-Adoption mode should deliver guidance in the shape of regular diagnostics.
-For arbitrary upcoming features, adoption mode is expected to anticipate and call out any compatibility issues that result from enacting the feature, coupling diagnostic messages with counteracting compatible changes and helpful alternatives whenever feasible.
-Compatibility issues encompass both source and binary compatibility issues, including behavioral changes.

 ### Interface